exercism/julia/concepts/errors/about.md

 In the example above, `log(n)` needs `n` to be either a positive real value, or any complex value.
 The `try ... catch` traps problems with negative real values, returning the correct complex answer `iπ` in mathematical notation.

-If you supply, for axample, a string argument, there is no recovery except asking the user to correct it.
+If you supply, for example, a string argument, there is no recovery except asking the user to correct it.

+As a final catch-all, we added [`rethrow()`][rethrow] for anything which is neither `DomainError` nor `MethodError`.

 [nothingness]: https://exercism.org/tracks/julia/concepts/nothingness